ivancheban/btc-price-bot/README.md

 ## Features

-- Fetches real-time BTC price from Binance API
+- Fetches real-time BTC price from Binance API.
-- Sends price updates to a specified Telegram chat
+- Sends price updates to a specified Telegram chat.
-- Notifies on price changes of 2% or more
+- Notifies on price changes of 2% or more.
-- Sends hourly updates even if the price change is less than 2%
+- Sends hourly updates even if the price change is less than 2%.
-- Responds to manual price check commands
+- Responds to manual price check commands.

 ## Requirements